Main Content

 Yak1

-On 13th July 89, I drove to see Jeff Minter (and his Llamas) in his remote Welsh hideaway.
 This video shows Jeff working on the Multi System dev kit, and work in progress on Mutant Camels '89.
 The video does not do justice to just how stunning this game looked.

 Yak2

 More extracts from Mutant Camels '89.
 (The baby you can hear in the background is my son - he's 16 now!
-The female you can hear is my Wife - the two of them came with me on our daytrip to seek out the Yak!)
+The female you can hear is my Wife - the two of them came with me on our day trip to seek out the Yak!)

 Yak3